manuelbieh/react-book/basics/event-handling.md

 This way, the method is only bound to the instance **once** and possible checks to compare the method's likeness would always yield `true`.
 Thus, expensive `shouldComponentUpdate()` calls can easily be avoided.
 However, using this method of binding the method to the class instance is not without problems either: if the component in question does not yet use a constructor, it will now certainly have to.
 In order to to this, we need to call the `super(props)` method to pass the **props** of the component to the `React.Component` parent class.
 In the end, we end up writing the name of the method twice.
 Once on its own, and once to define and bind its `this`.

-Using this method allows us to avoid potential performance bottlenecks, even if a little bit more verbose.
-But it could still be considered a little bit messy and cumbersome.
+Using this method allows us to avoid potential performance bottlenecks, even if it is a little bit more verbose, but it could still be considered somewhat messy and cumbersome.
 We will now look at an even easier way to bind a method to a class instance.

 #### **Class properties**